Take The Garden Style Personality Quiz

 diy garden projects

 When filling your gabion baskets, there is one essential requirement if you're going to build a retaining wall.
-As you know, the retaining wall got to carry a heavy load, and the higher the wall, the heavier the load.
+As you know, the retaining wall has to carry a heavy load, and the higher the wall, the heavier the load.

 Noreen's question about building a retaining wall with gabions